New York State Outdoorsmen Hall of Fame Honors Twelve New Inductees

 Scott Faulkner email: firstname.lastname@example.org or by phone: (315) 829-3588

 There will be a very limited number of registrations available at the door, and some without reservations may be turned away.
-The cost of the dinner is $27 per person.
+The cost of the dinner is $25 per person.

 Just a reminder, if you have not turned in your donation for our annual raffle, feel free to send your check along with your membership dues in the enclosed envelope.

-The value of this year’s raffle prizes are well over $3000.
+The value of this year’s raffle prizes are well over $5000.

-2nd Prize: Capt.
+1st Prize: Capt.
 Burnie Haney – Full Day Lake Ontario Charter

-3rd Prize: Capt.
+5th Prize: Capt.
 Mike Cusano – Half Day Oneida Lake Charter

-4th Prize: $250 CNY Gunworks Gun Refinish Certificate
+7th Prize: $250 CNY Gunworks Gun Refinish Certificate

 With your support, we can continue to promote those who have “given back more than they have taken” in preserving our outdoor sports and conserving our environment for future generations.
-This year the winning tickets will be drawn at the annual banquet on April 30, 2022.
+Proceeds from this raffle also help reduce the price of the dinner at the annual induction banquet.